nebula-plugins/nebula-dependency-recommender-plugin/README.md

 ### 4. Transitive dependencies

-Whenever a recommendation provider can provide a version recommendation for a transitive dependency AND there is a first order dependency on that transitive that has no version specified, the recommendation overrides versions of the module that are provided by transitively.
+Whenever a recommendation provider can provide a version recommendation for a transitive dependency AND one of below strategies applies, the recommendation overrides versions of the module that are provided by transitively.
+* **OnlyReccomendIfFirstOrderWithoutVersionExists** (default): there is a first order dependency with the same group:artifactId on that configuration that has no version specified

   Consider the following example with dependencies on `commons-configuration` and `commons-logging`.  `commons-configuration:1.6` depends on `commons-logging:1.1.1`.
 Even though `commons-configuration` indicates that it prefers version `1.1.1`, `1.0` is selected because of the recommendation provider.

 ```groovy
 dependencyRecommendations {